rswestmoreland/Springbok/README.md

 # NAME

-Gazelle - a Preforked Plack Handler for performance freaks
+Springbok - a Preforked Plack Handler based on Gazelle

 # SYNOPSIS

-    $ plackup -s Gazelle --port 5003 --max-reqs-per-child 50000 \
+    $ plackup -s Springbok --port 5003 --max-reqs-per-child 50000 \
          -E production -a app.psgi

 # DESCRIPTION

-Gazelle is a PSGI Handler.
+Springbok is a PSGI Handler.
 It is derivied from [Starlet](https://metacpan.org/pod/Starlet).
 A lot of its code was rewritten or optimized by converting it to XS code.

-Gazelle supports following features:
+Springbok supports following features:

 - Supports HTTP/1.1.
 (Without Keepalive support.)
 - Ultra fast HTTP processing using picohttpparser.